White-label Refresh Healthcare Ongoing partnership

 3. Change-request queue — worked in parallel with the design and build streams.
 Change requests came through Redmine while the propagation and new-page work was still active: “Gallery link is not working (change request)”, “Duplicate images (change request)”, “Footer Instagram Logo”, “Booking Link update”, “Too much padding”.
 Each ticket was scoped, developed, QA’d internally through Site Checker, returned to the agency, and closed on their sign-off.
 The interleaving of streams is what distinguishes a continuation from a clean refresh — the queue did not wait for the design propagation or the new pages to finish.

 Four streams — header/footer propagation, new service pages from spec, change-request queue, and per-ticket QA — run concurrently because that is the shape of a refresh continuation.
-The discipline of keeping them from interfering with each other is the work.
+Keeping them from interfering with each other is the work.

 Results